Background of the occupation of the Baltic states: Rise of totalitarian regimes

-The early 1930s saw the international community became unstable.
-First, the stock markets collapsed in 1929, causing an economic slump.
-Second, economic woes and fear of Communism saw the rise of totalitarian regimes in Japan, Germany and Italy.
+The early 1930s saw instability in the international community; first, the stock markets collapsed in 1929, causing an economic slump.
+Second, economic woes and fear of Communism saw the rise of totalitarian regimes in Japan, Germany, and Italy.
 Economic crises destabilized the internal politics of the Baltic states, causing the rise of authoritarian regimes.
-Antanas Smetona and Augustinas Voldemaras had already taken power in a coup d'état in 1926; both Estonia and Latvia followed the example in 1934.
-The Elder of State Konstantin Päts took power in Estonia, and shortly afterward Prime Minister Kārlis Ulmanis took power in Latvia.
+Antanas Smetona and Augustinas Voldemaras had already taken power in Lithuania in a coup d'état in 1926; both Estonia and Latvia followed their example in 1934.
+The Elder of State Konstantin Päts took power in Estonia, and shortly afterward, Prime Minister Kārlis Ulmanis took power in Latvia.
 Furthermore, because of the Great Depression, the Baltic states' two leading trading partners, Britain and Germany, limited their imports from the Baltic region.

 Adolf Hitler's rise to power in Germany increased Soviet fears, and made the Baltic position between these two giants difficult.
 The Germans responded to the banking crisis of 1931 by introducing the policy of Grossraum wirtschaft.
 It was a clearing agreement where states exchanged material goods instead of money.
 This increased German trade with the Baltic states and it integrated their economy with Germany, but it never dominated their trade as effectively as in the Balkans.
 In January 1934, the Germans and the Poles signed a non-aggression pact.

 In March 1934, the Soviet commissar for foreign affairs Maxim Litvinov proposed to the German ambassador in Moscow Rudolf Nadolny, a German-Soviet guarantee for the Baltic states which were "previously a part of the former Russian empire".
 Hitler vetoed the proposed deal and Nadolny resigned.
 Next, the Soviets turned to the "Eastern Locarno" plan, which was originally proposed by French foreign minister Louis Barthou.
 The proposed plan would have allowed Soviet troops to enter the Baltic states in the name of mutual assistance.
 External threats led to the Baltic Entente of September 1934, in which the Baltic states concluded a collective foreign policy, though it had no formal military provisions.